canonical/wazuh-indexer-operator/docs/overview.md

 Consequently, this charm is a Charmed [OpenSearch](https://github.com/canonical/opensearch-operator) fork.

-When deployed and integrated with the [Wazuh Server charm](https://charmhub.io/wazuh-server), the Wazuh Indexer charm expands the capabilities that OpenSearch would provide.
+When deployed and integrated with the [Wazuh Server charm](https://charmhub.io/wazuh-server), the Wazuh Indexer charm expands the capabilities that the OpenSearch charm would provide.
 See the Server charm's documentation for more details.

 For the complete documentation, refer to [upstream](https://charmhub.io/opensearch).